-The mitzva of getting rid of the ĥametz must be carried out by midday of the fourteenth of Nisan.
-Every instant that a Jew keeps his ĥametz after that time he is in violation of the positive commandment to remove the ĥametz.
-Beginning at midday, the Torah prohibition against eating and gaining benefit from ĥametz begins as well (MT, Laws of Ĥametz and Matza 1:8; see also section 1 of the present chapter).
+The mitzva of eliminating ḥametz must be carried out by midday of the 14th of Nisan.
+Every instant that a Jew keeps his ḥametz after that time he is in violation of the positive commandment to remove the ḥametz.
+Beginning at midday, the Torah prohibition against eating and gaining benefit from ḥametz begins as well (MT, Laws of Ḥametz and Matza 1:8; above, section 1 of the present chapter).

-These times are calculated by dividing the day into twelve equal parts, each of which is called “a seasonal hour” (“sha’ah zmanit”).
-It is forbidden to eat ĥametz from the beginning of the fifth hour; it is forbidden to gain any benefit from the ĥametz from the beginning of the sixth hour; and the Torah prohibition against eating and benefiting from ĥametz begins from the beginning of the seventh hour.
+These times are calculated by dividing the day into twelve equal parts, each of which is called “a seasonal hour” (“sha’ah zemanit”).
+It is forbidden to eat ḥametz from the beginning of the fifth hour; it is forbidden to gain any benefit from the ḥametz from the beginning of the sixth hour; and the Torah prohibition against eating and benefiting from ḥametz begins from the beginning of the seventh hour.

-Thus, in practice, it is permissible to eat ĥametz throughout the first four hours of the fourteenth day of Nisan.
-During the fifth hour, it is forbidden to eat ĥametz by rabbinic decree, but it is still permissible to benefit from the ĥametz – for example, one may feed it to an animal or sell it to a gentile.
-From the beginning of the sixth hour of the day, it is forbidden by rabbinic decree to gain benefit from the ĥametz.
-From the time that it is forbidden for a Jew to gain benefit from the ĥametz it is considered as if it does not belong to him, so that he is no longer able to sell it to a gentile or to nullify it.
-The only way to get rid of it then is to burn it, crumble it and throw it into the sea, or scatter it to the wind (SA 443:1).
+Thus, in practice, it is permissible to eat ḥametz throughout the first four hours of the 14th day of Nisan.
+During the fifth hour, it is forbidden to eat ḥametz by rabbinic decree, but it is still permissible to benefit from the ḥametz – for example, one may feed ḥametz to an animal or sell it to a gentile.
+With the onset of the sixth hour of the day, it becomes forbidden by rabbinic decree to gain benefit from the ḥametz, and it is consequently no longer considered in his possession, and he can no longer sell it to a gentile or nullify it.
+The only way to eliminate it is to burn it, crumble it, and throw it into the sea, or scatter it to the wind (SA 443:1).

-However, the poskim disagree about when the day begins.
+The poskim disagree about when to calculate the beginning of the day.
 Magen Avraham maintains that it begins at dawn, that is, from when the first light becomes visible in the east.
-The Vilna Gaon (Gra) maintains that it begins at sunrise, that is, from the time when the sun itself becomes visible in the east.
+The Vilna Gaon maintains that it begins at sunrise, that is, from the time when the sun itself becomes visible in the east.
 The difference between dawn and sunrise is more than an hour; thus, for every halakha contingent on the hours of the day, calendars list two times.
-The earlier one in the morning is based on the approach of Magen Avraham, and the later one accords with the approach of Gra.
-This is true concerning the recitation of the morning Shema, which must be done by the end of the first three hours of the day, and it is also true of the Shaĥarit prayer, whose set time is until the end of the fourth hour (for more detail, see Peninei Halakha: Prayer 11:10 n.
+The earlier one in the morning is based on the approach of Magen Avraham, and the later one accords with the Vilna Gaon’s approach.
+This is true concerning the recitation of the morning Shema, which must be done by the end of the first three hours of the day, and it is also true of the Shaḥarit prayer, whose set time is until the end of the fourth hour (Peninei Halakha: Prayer 11:10, n.
 14).